miohtama/desfire/docs/usage.rst

         while True:
             time.sleep(1)

-        # don't forget to remove observer, or the
+        # don't forget to remove§ observer, or the
         # monitor will poll forever...
         cardmonitor.deleteObserver(cardobserver)